Omamori are traditional protective talismans offered by Buddhist temples to their supporters.

-They are often inscribed with the bonji - Sanskrit mantric syllable - of a particular buddha, bodhisattva, or deity, and are then empowered in a ritual during which the energy of that being is invoked.
-When hung in a home, vehicle, or place of work - or even carried daily - omamori serve not only to protect but also to establish energetic connection with the temple and teacher.
+They are often inscribed with the bonji - Sanskrit mantric syllable - of a particular buddha, bodhisattva, or deity, and then empowered in a ritual during which the presence of that being is invoked.
+When hung in a home, vehicle, or place of work - or even carried daily - omamori serve not only to protect, but also to establish energetic connection with the temple and teacher.

-"There is a goddess named Marishiten, who comes before the sun.
+There is a goddess named Marishiten, who comes before the sun.

 Marishiten cannot be seen, caught, harmed, or bound by anyone.

 Nobody can take advantage of Marishiten.